luaguides

 Sorting Tables: Comparators and Stability

-table.sort() is the workhorse for ordering data in Lua.
-It handles the common case directly, but custom comparators and stability behaviour trip up most intermediate users.
-This guide covers both in depth.
+Sorting tables is one of the most common tasks in Lua programming, and table.sort() is the workhorse for it.
+The function handles the common case directly, but custom comparators and stability behaviour trip up most intermediate users.
+This guide covers everything from basic ascending sorts to multi-key comparators, stable sort implementations, and the edge cases that break naive sorting code.

 How table.sort() Works